Pm7-dev/Cornbread-Densened/README.md

   ```
 7. Start up the server
 8. Once startup is complete, run the `/start` command to set up some game rules
-9. Have a major lack of fun!
+9. Have a lack of fun!
+10. if the world is made up of a bunch of holes, just close the server, delete the world folder, and restart it.
+I have no idea why this happens, but it does
 # Feature List
 For maximum annoyance value, I suggest playing through the game completely blind.
 However, if you want to know exactly what you're getting yourself into, click the "Show Feature List" button to see what exactly the plugin does
 <details>